Black spots scattered perfectly

 name Februarius.
 February was named

-for the Roman festival of purification Februa
+for the Roman festival of purification Februa.

 February dates from the time of Rome's